GenogramAI

 Circle shape represents female family members

-Diamond for unknown gender or non-binary
+Diamond for other gender identities

 Life Status Symbols